JaseSmith78/py-myplace/README.md

 # py-myplace

-Translation layer for exposing AdvantageAir MyPlace as simple REST API
+Translation layer for exposing AdvantageAir MyPlace as simple REST API Assumes configured zones are temp sensor enabled

+Exposes each zone as a complete system
+If MyZone is closed, next enabled zone is selected as new MyZone

 copy and update config.json.original to config.json

 test by running from main.py

-Install the HomeBridge plugin web thermostat (https://github.com/phenotypic/homebridge-web-thermostat) Assumes configured zones are temp sensor enabled Sample config is
+Install the HomeBridge plugin web thermostat (https://github.com/phenotypic/homebridge-web-thermostat)

+Sample config is

 `{